fbpx

 Share With Others By Clicking Icons Below!

 The basic habitat requirements of a whitetail are food, water, and shelter.
 Creating high-quality versions of each of these will limit deer movement off your property.
-There are many ways to accomplish creating high-quality versions of these.
+There are many ways to create high-quality versions of these.
 Some of these ways consist of sanctuaries, bedding areas, food plots, clear cuts, hinge cutting, screening cover, and water hole creation.
 These are just a few of the many great ways to improve basic habitat requirements.

 Additionally, deer habitat changes throughout the year.
 It is important to consider habitat that reflects what time of year you want deer to be using your property.
 For example, if you only want deer on your property during the hunting season you might not want/need to create deer summering habitat.

 Landowner goals and individual property needs will be different for each property.
 For this reason, every property will require a customized approach when implementing habitat improvements.
-This will ensure a proper balance that will maximize a small property’s potential to attract and hold deer based on its individual characteristics.
+This will ensure a proper balance that will maximize a small property’s potential to attract and hold deer based on its characteristics.

 hold deer on small property with switchgrass and winterberry